(703) 273-5533

 Moving Day: The Big Day

-Be present to oversee the movers and answer any questions they might have.
-Make sure all your boxes and furniture are handled with care and that they’re labeled properly for the movers to place them in the right rooms at your new home.
+Be on hand to answer the crew’s questions and confirm that boxes and furniture are handled with care and routed to the right rooms in your new home.

 • Seasonal decorations